Chopin's composing genres (large scale = 24 to 40 minutes):

 other-worldly.
 Like an impromptu, it is freeform, following

 no strict musical form.
-Chopin's Fantaisie in F minor
+Chopin's Fantaisie in F minor,

 in C♯ minor are Chopin's most famous fantaisies.